appseconnect/docs/_posts/Integration/SAGE300-Magento2/2020-05-23-ic-shipment-add.md

 ## Attribute Mapping/Transformation:

-Following the Provided Mapping, user can successfully sync the Order Add Workflow from Magento2 to SAGE 300.
+Following the Provided Mapping, user can successfully sync the Workflow for adding Shipment from Magento2 to SAGE 300.
 To know more, see [Mapping & Transformation Techniques](/transformation/steps-to-cutomize-prebuilt-mapping/).

 Mapping for the complex object collection `entity`.